Secret Shortcut Fig Jam

 • Use it in cocktails.
 It's a fun and unexpected addition to fall-appropriate gin and bourbon drinks; just make sure to strain well to get rid of the seeds.

-• Dried figs. Any kind will work, but I like using the big, white Turkish figs best.
-I usually work with about two cups at once, but you can easily scale up or down.
+• Dried figs. Any kind will work, but I like using the big, white calimyrna (or Turkish; see the photo below) figs since they yield the nicest amber color.
+I usually work with about two cups at once, but you can scale up if you want to make a big batch of this easy fig jam to freeze.

 • Water